 As your department’s representative to this committee, it is your responsibility to keep your department informed of any issues arising in our committee that may affect its members.
 Some members of our committee regularly send e-mail to members of their department after any meeting at which proposals from that department are approved, modified, or rejected, or when issues of general interest are presented in our meetings.
 This is a good practice.

 In order to make our meetings efficient and productive, here are some additional recommendations:

-(1) Prepare for meetings: I will normally post an agenda and proposals for each meeting one week prior to the coming meeting, and I will notify you all when this is done by e-mail.
-Please download these documents once they are available.
+(1) Prepare for meetings: agendas and proposals for each meeting will be posted and emailed to members a few days prior to each meeting.
+Please review these documents once they are available.
 Read the documents before the meeting to familiarize yourself with the upcoming proposals.
 This preparation will make our meetings more effective and shorter.